WGLab/mutformer/README.md

 ### Finetuning

-For finetuning, there is only one set of files for three tasks, so at the top of each notebook there is an option to select the desired mode to use (MRPC for paired strategy, RE for single sequence strategy, and NER for pre residue strategy).
+For finetuning, there is only one set of files for three modes, so at the top of each notebook there is an option to select the desired mode to use (MRPC for paired strategy, RE for single sequence strategy, and NER for pre residue strategy).

 Under the folder titled "mutformer_finetraining," first open "mutformer_finetuning_data_generation.ipynb," and run through the code segments (if using colab, runtime options: Hardware Accelerator-None, Runtime shape-Standard), selecting the desired options along the way, to generate train,eval,and test data.